anynines/rails4ruby2example/README.md

 From a web browser access the site via [localhost:3000](http://localhost:3000)

-## Deploy the application to Anynines
+## Deploy the application to anynines

 Install the a9s gem